Please see this page for the background information regarding the Dinosaurs of Queensland.

 JLBMember #02 | Lucas and JLB in Melbourne (25-Nov-2016) | Running time: 21m | Full and Free Members

 JLBMember #04 | Do You See What I See?
 (15-Dec-2016) | Running time: 39m*

 JLBMember #05 | Do You See What I See?
 [Pt.
 2] (22-Dec-2016) | Running time: 54m*

 JLB16100 | Channel Update + Exciting Dinosaur News (23-Dec-2016) | Running time: 17m

 Dinoskeptics Clip #1 | Collecting the Dinocruiser (27-Dec-2016) | Running time: 6m

 JLB16103 | JLB Gets Schooled By Normie (27-Dec-2016) | Running time: 1m

 JLB16105 | Twas The Night Before Dinoskeptics (31-Dec-2016) | Running time: 9m

 Dinoskeptics – Resurrection?
 (9-Jan-2017) | Running time: 20m

-*Available only to Foundation Members of johnlebon.com, which costs just $7/week – less than one beer at an Aussie pub!
+*Available only to Full Members of johnlebon.com, which costs about the same per week as one beer at an Aussie pub!